on resistance of bus switch not acceptable, at least not for Vcc

 This causes significant voltage drop over the switch, resulting in way too low supply voltage arriving at the SIM card.

 It seems like we really need to re-think the switching concept.
 A short-time fix might be to supply power from the SIMTRACE to the sim, rather than passing it through.
 However, even for the CLK/IO/RST signals the 16Ohms might cause significant signal degradation.

-#1 Updated by tsaitgaist about 7 years ago
+#1 Updated by tsaitgaist over 7 years ago

 - Resolution set to fixed

 the bus switch has been changed : a type CB3Q (CB3Q3244) it now used instead of the QS3244.

 It has a Ron of ~5 Ohms and always <=9 Ohms.

 The VCC_PONE/SIM is now on a separate circuit.
 VCC_SIM can either be powered by VCC_PHONE (sniff,mitm) using the power switch (FPF2005), or can be powered (card reader mode) by the second output of the new LDO (AP7332 replaces TPS73633)